-Tooth decay, or cavities, is the most common dental problem among children.
+Tooth decay, or cavities, is the most common dental problem among children, yet it is preventable.
 Tooth decay can begin as soon as a baby’s first tooth comes in.
-In New York City, more than one out of three third grade children have untreated tooth decay.
+In New York City, more than one out of three third-grade students have untreated tooth decay.

 Milk and formula have sugar too.
 The sugars in drinks other than water can cause tooth decay when they stay on the teeth for too long.

-Some of the ways that saliva might be shared with a baby are by sharing a spoon or piece of food, or by cleaning off a pacifier with saliva instead of with water.
-As soon as these germs are in a child’s mouth, the process that causes tooth decay can start, even before the child has teeth.
+Some of the ways that saliva might be shared with a baby are by sharing a spoon or piece of food, or by cleaning off a pacifier with saliva instead of water.
+As soon as germs are in a child’s mouth, the process that causes tooth decay can start, even before the child has teeth.